robertsteilberg/physical-computing-final/README.md

 ![Geofences](images/geofences.png)

 Each street is individually geofenced as shown in the diagram by setting a series of X and Y coordinate points that represent the latitude/longitude pairs that compose the polygon that geofences each street.
-A name and speed limit is set for each street, and then all geofenced streets are stored in a `street` array.
+A name and speed limit is set for each street, and all geofenced streets are then stored in a `street` array, `streets`.

 The speaker is then initialized and the Blynk instance is authorized for sending and receiving data.